openfoodfacts/folksonomy_frontend/README.md

 # folksonomy_frontend
 This is the [Folksonomy Engine](https://wiki.openfoodfacts.org/Folksonomy_Engine) front end.
 It is a user script for your browser, to let you add free tags to [Open Food Facts](https://world.openfoodfacts.org/)  products.
 Folksonomy Engine User Script (FEUS) is a kind of laboratory, to explore features and UI before they can get into Open Food Facts.

-Some features:
+Main features:
+* add a new "User properties" section, in each product view, to:
+  * display product tags: eg. https://world.openfoodfacts.org/product/3760256070970/pesto-de-basilic
   * add new tags
   * delete tags
-* athenticate
+  * authenticate
+* list of products for a given property (key); eg. https://world.openfoodfacts.org/key/color_Of_The_Cap

 It uses the [Folksonomy API](https://github.com/openfoodfacts/folksonomy_api).